-4. Step four involves using the y = mx + b linear equation to solve for the equation’s x value (Week 0 ROAS) when the y value (6-month ROAS) is 100%.
+Step four involves using the y = mx + b linear equation to solve the equation’s x value (Week 0 ROAS) when the y value (6-month ROAS) is 100%.

 Rearranging the equation using algebra is done as follows:

-Thus, we calculate that the answer to the question of how to predict profit at 6-month is that your ROAS must be greater than 11.8% in the first week.
+In this way, we calculate that the answer to the question of how to predict profit at 6-month – is that your ROAS must be greater than 11.8% in the first week.

-If your Week 0 ROAS comes in under this number, you know that you will need to adjust bids, creatives, targeting, or something else to improve the cost or quality of users acquired, or else improve your monetization trends.
+If your Week 0 ROAS comes in under this rate, you know that you will need to adjust bids, creatives, or targeting to improve the cost / quality of your acquired users and improve your monetization trends.